MPLA: Independence and civil war

-The Carnation Revolution in Lisbon, Portugal in 1974 established a military government that promptly ceased anti-independence fighting in Angola and agreed to hand over power to a coalition of three pro-independence Angolan movements.
+The Carnation Revolution in Lisbon, Portugal in 1974 established a military government.
+It promptly ceased anti-independence fighting in Angola and agreed to transfer power to a coalition of three pro-independence Angolan movements.

 The coalition quickly broke down and the newly independent Angola broke into a state of civil war.
-Maintaining control over Luanda and the lucrative oil fields of the Atlantic coastline, Agostinho Neto, the leader of the MPLA, declared the independence of the Portuguese Overseas Province of Angola as the People's Republic of Angola on 11 November 1975 in accordance with the Alvor Accords.
+Maintaining control over Luanda and the lucrative oil fields of the Atlantic coastline, Agostinho Neto, the leader of the MPLA, declared the independence of the Portuguese Overseas Province of Angola as the People's Republic of Angola on 11 November 1975, in accordance with the Alvor Accords.

 UNITA and FNLA together declared Angolan independence in Huambo.
 These differences reignited civil war between UNITA & FNLA and the MPLA, with the latter winning the upper hand.
-Agostinho Neto became the first president upon independence, and he was succeeded after his death by José Eduardo dos Santos in 1979.
+Agostinho Neto became the first president upon independence.
+He was succeeded after his death in 1979 by José Eduardo dos Santos.

-In 1974–1976, South Africa and Zaire intervened militarily in favor of FNLA and UNITA, and the United States heavily aided the two groups.
-Cuba in turn intervened in 1975 to aid the MPLA against South African intervention, with the Soviet Union aiding both Cuba and the MPLA government during the war.
+In 1974–1976, South Africa and Zaire intervened militarily in favor of FNLA and UNITA.
+The United States strongly aided the two groups.
+Cuba in turn intervened in 1975 to aid the MPLA against South African intervention, and the Soviet Union aided both Cuba and the MPLA government during the war.

 In November 1980, the MPLA had all but pushed UNITA into the bush, and the South African forces withdrew.
-The United States Congress barred further U.S. military involvement in the country against the wishes of President Ronald Reagan, fearing situation similar to the Vietnam War.
-In 1976 the FNLA withdrew its troops to their bases in Zaire, while part of them joined the 32 Battalion formed by South Africa in order to receive anti-MPLA Angolans.
+The United States Congress barred further U.S. military involvement in the country, against the wishes of President Ronald Reagan, as the representatives feared getting into a situation similar to the Vietnam War.
+In 1976 the FNLA withdrew its troops to their bases in Zaire.
+Part of them joined the 32 Battalion, formed by South Africa in order to receive anti-MPLA Angolans.

-At its first congress in 1977, the MPLA adopted Marxism–Leninism as the party ideology and added Partido do Trabalho (Labour Party) to its name.
+At its first congress in 1977, the MPLA adopted Marxism–Leninism as the party ideology.
+It added Partido do Trabalho (Labour Party) to its name.

 After Nito Alves's attempted coup in 1977, Neto ordered the killing of suspected followers and sympathisers of "orthodox communism" inside and outside the party.
 During the coup, Cuban forces stationed in Angola sided with the MPLA leadership against the coup organizers.
 Estimates for the number of Alves' followers killed by Cuban and MPLA troops in the aftermath range from 2,000 — 70,000 dead, with some placing the death toll at 18,000.

-After the violent internal conflict called Fractionism, it made it clear that it would follow the socialist, not the communist, model.
-However, it maintained close ties with the Soviet Union and the Communist bloc, establishing socialist economic policies and a one-party state.
+After the violent internal conflict called Fractionism, the MPLA declared that it would follow the socialist, not the communist, model.
+But it did maintain close ties with the Soviet Union and the Communist bloc, establishing socialist economic policies and a one-party state.
 Several thousand Cuban troops remained in the country to combat UNITA fighters and bolster the regime's security.

-When the Cold War ended, the MPLA abandoned its Marxist–Leninist ideology and declared social democracy to be its official ideology on its third congress in December 1991.
+When the Cold War ended and the Soviet Union fell, the MPLA abandoned its Marxist–Leninist ideology.
+On its third congress in December 1990, it declared social democracy to be its official ideology.